Blueberry Muffin Upside Down Cake

 Blueberry Lemon Crumb Cakes

-Do you ever feel like a three year old child who doesn’t want to share?
-That’s how I feel about this crumb cake.
-I didn’t want to share so I made six 4-inch personal crumb cakes.
-You’ll understand once you taste the soft, fluffy lemon scented cake with juicy blueberries, a ton of sweet crumb topping and a lemony cream cheese icing.
-You’ll want every bite for yourself!
-I was also hesitant to share the recipe.
+The texture and flavor of these cute Blueberry Lemon Crumb Cakes is immaculate.
+You’ll love them so much, you won’t want to share, but this recipe makes six 4-inch personal crumb cakes, so you’ll have one all to yourself.
+You’ll understand once you taste the soft, fluffy lemon scented cake with juicy blueberries, a generous amount of sweet crumb topping and a lemony cream cheese icing.
+I was a bit hesitant to share this recipe.
 But I was taught to share recipes by my two grandmothers who were amazing cooks and bakers.
 They shared their knowledge and recipes with anyone who asked.
 Recipes are a legacy that should be passed on to family and friends.
 If you’re reading this, I consider you a friend.
-So enjoy this recipe that’s especially dear to me because it’s based on my Grandma’s Apple Crumb Cake recipe.
+So enjoy this recipe that’s especially dear to me, because it’s based on my Grandma’s Apple Crumb Cake recipe.

 I used a six serving shallow jumbo muffin pan to bake the cakes.
 The muffin cups are 4 inches across by 1 inch deep.
 To find the pan, click here.
 A hamburger bun pan for 4-inch buns will work too.
 If you happen to have six 4-inch cake pans, those work nicely.
 I used jumbo muffin liners to line the muffin cups, which fit perfectly by pressing them in around the inside bottom edges.